 This post may contain affiliate links, view our disclosure.

 Polish Krupnik is a winter drink that combines vodka with honey, spices, and aromatics like orange, cinnamon, and vanilla.
-It’s a festive, aromatic drink that’s traditionally enjoyed at Wigilia (Christmas Eve supper) in Poland.
+It’s a festive, aromatic beverage that’s traditionally enjoyed at Wigilia (Christmas Eve supper) in Poland.
+And it’s as easy to make as steeping tea!

 First to clarify, here we’re talking about the sweet honey vodka liqueur called Krupnik, not the Polish barley soup of the same name!